-- 1-The muscles of the face are embedded in the superficial fascia, and most arise from the bones of the skull and are inserted into the skin. - 2-The orifices of the face, namely, the orbit, nose, and mouth, are guarded by the eyelids, nostrils, and lips, respectively. - 3-It is the function of the facial muscles to serve as sphincters or dilators of these structures. - 4-A secondary function of the facial muscles is to modify the expression of the face. - 5-All the muscles of the face are developed from the second pharyngeal arch and are supplied by the facial nerve.
+- 1- The muscles of the face are embedded in the superficial fascia, and most arise from the bones of the skull and are inserted into the skin. - 2- The orifices of the face, namely, the orbit, nose, and mouth, are guarded by the eyelids, nostrils, and lips, respectively. - 3- Facial muscles act as sphincters or dilators of these structures. - 4- A secondary function of the facial muscles is to modify the expression of the face. - 5- All the muscles of the face are developed from the second pharyngeal arch and are supplied by the facial nerve.